betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations-wikized.md

 (or using something like CodeStriker,<sup>[23]</sup> designed specifically for code review) which often even included emailing around patchfiles.

-Finally, it is worth pointing out that many commercial companies, including Google, don't use formal branching mechanisms to manage code review.
-Instead, they practice incremental mainline trunk-based development with mostly small change-sets that are reviewed and merged into the mainline <sup>[24]</sup>.
-With Google, most new features and changes in behavior are managed this way by incrementally adding new code in many small updates to the mainline over time and conditional flags are used to switch between the current code/behavior and the new code/behavior.
-(This also facilitates A/B experiments to evaluate new code and approaches being developed.)
-The exception are large automated refactorings (i.e. changes that do not add new behavior or change existing behavior) that can touch hundreds to thousands of files at one time and create large change-sets.
-These are not typically performed by adding new code and using conditional flags.
+Finally, some commercial companies such as Google claim not to use the branching mechanisms in version control systems to manage code review.
+Instead, most new features and changes in behavior are managed on a single, monolithic line of development<sup>[24],[25]</sup>
+(e.g. trunk or mainline) using *workspaces* (akin to a Subversion working-copy or a Git clone).
+Both new and old code paths often coexist in the one and only main line of development simultaneously, controlled by *toggle* flags, a practice that facilitates accepting large changes in small, incremental steps.
+In all likelihood there are exceptions to this practice for large and/or automated refactorings.

 <br>